Connect with us

 It will be the largest hydroelectric dam in Africa.

-The Grand Renaissance Dam of Ethiopia, whose official name is the Grand Ethiopian Renaissance Dam (GERD) is being undertaken by the Ethiopian Electric Power Corporation (EEPCO) at a cost of $4 billion.
+The Grand Renaissance Dam of Ethiopia, whose official name is the Grand Ethiopian Renaissance Dam (GERD) is being undertaken by the Ethiopian Electric Power Corporation (EEPCO) for $4 billion.

 The EEPCO has partnered with several international companies to provide technical assistance and equipment for the project.